Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 In fact, all of Florida is, and it would be more unusual for you to go throughout your time in Orlando NOT seeing an alligator than seeing one.

-No, they’re not going to be walking down the main street (usually), but you will see them around lakes and ponds.
+No, they’re not going to be walking down the main street (…usually), but you can definitely expect to see them around lakes and ponds.

 It’s a safe and thrilling way to explore the Kissimmee wetlands, and you’ll also spot other Florida wildlife like birds, turtles, and possibly snakes!